Horizon-ARK-Studio/ARKtube/ARKtube/README.md

 - `bin/` ships prebuilt Neutralino binaries for Linux (x64/arm64/armhf), macOS (x64/arm64/universal), and Windows (x64) — Linux is the current test target.

+## Notice

+While making the app, the limitations i faced because neutralino.
+So the decision was made to switch over to native instead. so this is a stale version.
+Only meant to be used as reference before the linux native version was added.
+When that is done and working, Windows and mac will follow sooner.

 ## Prerequisites (Linux)

 Neutralino's Linux binary needs **WebKitGTK** installed on the system — it is